 Below are a few examples of previously sold coal purdonium but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.

-Rare Antique Rosewood Victorian Coal Purdonium.
-This fine example of a Victorian antique rosewood coal purdonium / scuttle is a rare find indeed and dates from around 1840.
-It is in the style and quality of a Gillows piece and has been designed to resemble a miniature chiffonier.
+This was a rare Antique Rosewood Victorian Coal Purdonium.
+This fine example is in the style and quality of a Gillows piece and has been designed to resemble a miniature chiffonier.
 This rare design was most probably a specially commissioned piece and manages, quite uniquely, to make an everyday item one of beauty!
 It has a brass turned gallery sitting on a small shelf above a wonderfully figured panelled back.
 Upright columns support the shelf and these have been given a guilt edge, typical of a Gillows piece.
 The ‘chiffonier’ top is also beautifully figured and sits over three faux drawers with delightfully turned handles.
 The whole front pulls forward to reveal a lead lined coal storage area.
 This wonderful piece stands on turned bun feet, the back and sides have also been beautifully finished with panels so it looks like the quality piece it truly is from any angle.
 The craftsmanship and design skills used in this antique purdonium are self evident, it really is a rare and unusual quality find.